-On July 21, 2020 Sonnedix B.V. contributed all the debt granted to the Company until that date (principal plus unpaid accrued interest) to Sonnedix España, S.L.U.
+On July 21, 2020, Sonnedix B.V. contributed all the debt granted to the Company until that date (principal plus unpaid accrued interest) to Sonnedix España, S.L.U.

-On the same date, and in the context of the purchase-sale of all the Company's shares by Sonnedix Holdco Spain, B.V., Sonnedix España, S.L.U. contributed all of the debt (principal plus interest) granted to Sonnedix España Finance 2, S.A. until said date to the new sole shareholder, with the latter becoming the counterparty for said debt at December 31, 2021 and 2020.
+On the same date, and in the context of the purchase-sale of all the Company's shares by Sonnedix Holdco Spain, B.V., Sonnedix España, S.L.U. contributed all of the debt (principal plus interest) granted to Sonnedix España Finance 2, S.A. until said date to the new sole shareholder, with the latter becoming the counterparty for said debt at December 31, 2022 and 2021.

-The breakdown of the Company's non-current borrowings from group companies and associates by photovoltaic project at 2021 and 2020 year end is as follows:
+The breakdown of the Company's non-current borrowings from group companies and associates by photovoltaic project at December 31 is as follows: